 Visual art class includes art history as students study the life and work of a particular artist and create a piece in the artist's style.
 The teacher reads aloud Linnea in Monet's Garden, and students examine and discuss a variety of paintings associated with his garden, such as Waterlilies, Japanese Bridge, and Irises.
 Students then use oil pastel to create an interpretation of their favorite piece.
+Students also read Ashley Bryan's Beautiful Blackbird and create collages in his style.
 First graders also begin to familiarize themselves with the structure and routines of a working studio.
 The studio is a tool itself, and students learn to purposefully utilize and care for the space and materials.